 All because Emery knew his strengths and brought them to the table.
 Understanding what mattered, the core principle at stake, he’s turning the camel into a horse.

-In July 2020, Emery became Interim Vice Chancellor for Academic Affairs.
+In January 2021, Emery became Vice Chancellor for Academic Affairs.
 While he’s proud of the ripples he’s continuing to make, he is grateful to Shafer Leadership Academy for encouraging him to press into his passion to make an ever greater impact.

 “Shafer helped me connect with the potential I had to be a changemaker.
 It unlocked that for me.
 It’s unlocking that for the whole community, creating a new wave of leaders every time they experience Emergence.”